-Trudeau, Couillard join in festivities to mark Montreal’s 375th birthday
+Trudeau, Couillard join in festivities marking Montreal’s 375th birthday

-Church bells rang out across Montreal on Wednesday morning as Prime Minister Justin Trudeau and Premier Philippe Couillard helped celebrate the city’s 375th birthday.
+Church bells rang out across Montreal on Wednesday as Prime Minister Justin Trudeau and Premier Philippe Couillard helped celebrate the city’s 375th birthday.

 The bells chimed for several minutes ahead of a mass at the Notre-Dame Basilica attended by Trudeau, Couillard, Mayor Denis Coderre and several hundred other guests.